 He reckons that his persona on the show is a “version of himself,” with the most significant difference being that he tries to speak more slowly for a younger audience.
 Although he and the guest academics are often in different cities, they are recorded simultaneously so they can play off one other.

-Imagine This was last year nominated for both the Australian Podcast Awards and the USA Ambies, and Nobel Prize winner and ANU Vice-Chancellor Brian Schmidt AC and Australia’s Chief Scientist Dr Cathy Foley recently joined Lal to record episdoes about the Big Bang and electricity.
+Imagine This was last year nominated for both the Australian Podcast Awards and the USA Ambies, and Nobel Prize winner and ANU Vice-Chancellor Brian Schmidt AC and Australia’s Chief Scientist Dr Cathy Foley are scheduled to join Lal for future episodes on the big bang and electricity.

 Politics, Julian Assange and me